MatthiasLeroyEPFL/PCML_Project/Project_1/README.md

 # [Machine Learning] - Higg's Boson

-*This project is part of the Machine Learning course at EPFL by Pr.
-Urbanke & Pr.
-Jaggi.
+*This project is part of the Machine Learning course at EPFL by Prof. Urbanke & Prof. Jaggi.

-Implemenation by Pierre Fouche, Matthias Leroy and Alexandre Poussard.*
+Implemented by Pierre Fouche, Matthias Leroy and Alexandre Poussard.*

 The aim of this project is to determine if a particle is a Higg's Boson in a big dataset, using various Machine Learning techniques.